kelvinkissi/PyChain-Ledger/README.md

 ## Installation

-Before running the application, import the following dependencies:
+Before running the application, import the following libraries:

 ````
 import streamlit as st